liskin/work.lisk.in/_posts/2020-05-06-linux-media-control.md

 #### Summary

-None of the mainstream environments supports media keys/buttons well enough to cover my use cases.
+None of the mainstream environments except [KDE](#kde-plasma-5) supports media keys/buttons well enough to cover my use cases.
 It seems, therefore, that niche X window managers aren't at a very big disadvantage — their target demographic is used to tweaking things to their liking, after all.

 ---